tadeugr/kubexample/README.md

 > **Why all this?** This is the closest we can get to a production environment regarding Load Balancing.
 Since we are not running Kubernetes on the cloud (nor using MetalLB), there is no Kubernetes service `type: LoadBalancer`. luckily any Kubernetes service supports under the hood a very basic Round Robin Load Balancing, we are just making sure we are using a Kubernetes service FQDN.

+> **Why not to use an ingress?** To keep it simple at this moment, for the purpose of this project introducing one more layer of complexity could be an overkill.
+Although, setting up `nginx` is planned as an enhancement in the project [Roadmap](#roadmap).

 Now if go to Grafana you should see metrics being populated.

 # Roadmap